rahulravisankar1108/HyperFeed/README.md

     > /request/ShowAll-Users/:UserID provides the user to get all the request received from other users to the Current User

-    - Expected Request
+    - Expected Request (params)
-        1. UserID
+        1. userId
     - Expected Response
         ```"requestedUser": [
                 {